chrislemke/ChatFred/README.md

 - <kbd>SHIFT ⇧</kbd>: Write the conversation to file: `ChatFred.txt`.
 The default location is the user's home directory (`~/`).
 You can change the location in the workflow configuration.

 ### Save conversations to file 📝
-If you want to save all requests and ChatFred's replies to a file, you can enable this option in the workflow configuration (*Save to file directory*).
-The default location is the user's home directory (`~/`).
+If you want to save all requests and ChatFred's replies to a file, you can enable this option in the workflow configuration (*Always save conversation to file*).
+The default location is the user's home directory (`~/`) but can be changed (*File directory*).

 You can also hit <kbd>SHIFT ⇧</kbd> + <kbd>RETURN ⏎</kbd> for saving the reply manually.

-Here is an example of the saved replies:
+Here is an example of the saved reply:
 ```
-16. Feb 2023, 07:12:00:
+- 16. Feb 2023, 07:12:00 -
 Request:
  What is Star Wars?

 Reply:
  Star Wars is a science fiction media franchise created by George Lucas.
  It includes films, television series, books, comics, video games, and other merchandise.
  The franchise began with the eponymous 1977 film and quickly became a worldwide pop-culture phenomenon.
 ---
 ```